-Rising Interest Rates Threaten India’s Credit Growth And Pressure Margins
+Rising Interest Rates Threaten India’s Credit Growth and Pressure Margins

 Earnings from India’s top private sector lenders may show how brisk credit growth and higher margins driven by rising interest rates now face a slowdown as the rates cycle peaks.

-Disappointing quarterly numbers from HDFC Bank Ltd., India’s top private sector lender, sent its shares tumbling 8% the next day and raised concern about reports from rivals ICICI Bank Ltd., Kotak Mahindra Bank Ltd. and Axis Bank Ltd. The four banks make up more than 25% of India’s benchmark Nifty 50 stock index.
+HDFC Bank Ltd., among the first major banks to report, saw disappointing results which showed falling net interest margins and weaker deposit growth.
+ICICI Bank Ltd. and Kotak Mahindra Bank Ltd. experienced their slowest profit growth in years.
+However, their performance seemed to alleviate market concerns of slowing credit growth, as it was within analyst expectations.

-HDFC Bank’s earnings showed banking system liquidity turn negative for the first time since 2020, which means it may struggle to finance loans - a phenomenon that may affect lenders across the country.
-This will also mean lending margins, which have so far expanded with rising interest rates, may now begin contracting faster than estimated as banks fund loans with deposits instead.
+India’s central bank said on Friday that it won’t consider interest rate cuts unless inflation settles firmly around the 4% target.

 Holiday quarter earnings from SK Hynix Inc., South Korea’s second-most valuable firm, are expected to show its last operating loss of the cycle, supported by its dominant market share in AI memory chips and a global chip demand recovery.
-While Samsung Electronics Co. disappointed last week, the country’s chip output and shipments grew the most in years in November, reviving optimism about the outlook.
+While Samsung Electronics Co. disappointed earlier this month, the country’s chip output and shipments grew the most in years in November, reviving optimism about the outlook.

 Highlights to look out for: